Jestersly/Trade_Tool_Treasury/README.md

 📊Avg.
 USD Size per interval: 0.00$ per minute

-### In this Overview you can see different Informations:
+### In this Overview you can see different Information:

 **🕰️Time Parameters🕰️**
 - At which point in time you started the program